replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/05-validating-the-install/assignment.md

 Reviewing Instance Activity
 ===========================

-Once you have clicked on the instance identifier, you will see more details about that instance, including recent activity.
+Once you've clicked on the instance identifier, you'll see more details about that instance, including recent activity.
 The instance will be in either a _Ready_ state, a _Missing_ state, or an _Unavailable_ state depending on the progress of your installation.
-If it is not yet ready, watch for a minute or two and you will see the status change to "Ready."
+If it is not yet ready, watch for a minute or two and you'll see the status change to "Ready."

 ![Customer Instance Details](../assets/instance-details.png)

 🏁 Finish
 =========

-Once Omozan's instance is in the _Ready_ state, you have successfully distributed the application to the customer "Omozan" using the Replicated Platform.
+Once Omozan's instance is in the _Ready_ state, you've successfully distributed the application to the customer "Omozan" using the Replicated Platform.